Last updated February 2024

-Some adults with an intellectual or cognitive impairment can exhibit behaviours that place themselves or others at risk of harm.
+Some adults with intellectual or cognitive impairment may have behaviours that place themselves or others at risk of harm.
 To manage these risks in a way that ensures people are safe, restrictions are sometimes necessary.
-This is known as restrictive practices.
+These are known as restrictive practices.

 It does not apply to families, or private or non-funded organisations.